Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most fascinating melting pot.

 On the other hand, the Chinese were envied for their relative wealth.

-Both are fascinating and educational reads.
+Both are gripping yet educational reads.

-However, there are also indigenous people on the Malay Peninsula, but in smaller numbers.
+There are also indigenous people on the Malay Peninsula, but in smaller numbers.
 They are referred to by the collective term Orang Asli.

 The country has natural resources and raw materials such as tin, rubber, palm oil, and petroleum.
 But Malaysia is also home to the automobile manufacturers Inokom, Perodua, and Proton.